paul-thebaud/foscia/website/docs/api/actions-extensions.md

 # Actions extensions

-FuncClient provides multiple extension packs, which contains many enhancers or runners to integrate into your action to get
+Foscia provides multiple extension packs, which contains many enhancers or runners to integrate into your action to get
 [builder pattern style calls](/docs/actions#extensions).